Neighbours 35th Anniversary: Recurring and guest cast

-Promotion and broadcast
+Promotion

 In December 2019, Rob Mills announced that he had departed Neighbours and that his exit would air the following year.
 On 4 February 2020, it was announced that the show was planning a massive storyline for its 35th anniversary week with three deaths, five marriages and a central storyline with Mills' character Finn Kelly returning to his evil ways.
 They also revealed that at least nine characters from different eras of the show would be returning in the weeks leading up to or during the week.
 The deaths of two main characters who had reached their natural end were planned further in advance, with a third death added when producers realised it would "put the '3' in the '35'".
 Following the conclusion of the Endgame episodes, it was revealed that the final death would take place the following week.

+Following the initial promotion of multiple upcoming deaths in January 2020, Daniel Kilkelly of Digital Spy speculated who could be the victims.
+Among Kilkelly's nine suggestions were the characters who were ultimately killed as part of the anniversary episodes: Finn, who Kilkelly noted had not been punished for his various crimes due to his amnesia, and whose reintroduction as a regular character the previous year had been controversial with fans; Prue, who was deemed as "the type to put herself into dangerous situations", and whose death would conveniently explain her absence in her daughter's life in the future; and Gary, who Kilkelly viewed as a character whose storylines had become "samey" and would make financial sense to cut from the series.
+Kilkelly's other suggestions were Elly, whose exit from the series had recently been announced; Zenin Alexio (Axle Whitehead), viewed as a "dispensable guest character", who ultimately left the series prior to the anniversary episodes; Kyle, with Kilkelly noting that Milligan had been "suspiciously tight-lipped" when asked how long his 2019 return was due to last; Mark, due to McGregor's insistence that the character would not appear again; Ned, who Kilkelly described as "cursed"; and Clive, whose death Kilkelly noted would have a significant impact while avoiding the loss of a regular cast member.